vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 </Tabs>

 :::info
-To terminate the process, such as if you want to run other commands in Wallet, use `ctrl+c`.
+To terminate the process, if you want to run other commands in Vega Wallet for example, use `ctrl+c`.
 :::